abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 You buy something from Amazon; they screwed it up, you have to return.
 Is it worth your time to return it?
 Is it worth the mental hassle?
 Keep in mind that you have less work hours, you have less mentally high-output hours.
 Do you want to use them to run errands and solve little problems, or do you want to save them for the big stuff?

 All the great scientists were terrible at managing their household life.
-None of them had a clean, organized room, or made all their social events on time, or sent their thank you cards.
+None of them had a clean, organised room, or made all their social events on time, or sent their thank you cards.

 ### You can't penny pinch your way to wealth